rotembar22/Sentiment-analysis-on-large-scale-vaccine-related-tweets-using-PySpark/README.md

 [Creating an Automated Twitter Data Collection Script using Academic Research Access (API V2)](https://medium.com/@rotem_bar/creating-an-automated-twitter-data-collection-script-using-academic-research-access-api-v2-aaacb419e123 "Creating an Automated Twitter Data Collection Script using Academic Research Access (API V2)")

-I wrote a step-by-step tutorial on creating an automated Twitter data collection script using academic research access.
-Here is the link for the medium post:

 **Details about the collected data:**

 Twitter API: Academic research URL